istracca/process_mining_project/README.md

 This is our process mining project by Nino e Dondolo.

-Shregolo occasionally joined us to provide eomotional support/
+Shregolo occasionally joined us to provide emotional support.